Ecosystem working groups

 How proposals work:

-How ATAC voting works
+How ATC voting works

 Rules: